 Matt says,“This is an unbelievable opportunity to have the chance to do something that gives you satisfaction and that you enjoy as a job.
 I am proud to be a part of the Leach Pottery which is such a big part of the art history of the town I grew up in.”

-We wish Matt all the best for his time spent at the Leach Pottery and many congratulations!
+The Leach Pottery is delighted with the appointment of their new apprentice, and we wish Matt all the best for his time spent at the Leach!

 Founded in 1920 by Bernard Leach and Japanese artist, Shoji Hamada, the Leach Pottery is now a UK charity.
 Alongside promoting the work and life of Bernard Leach, it also works to further the development of studio pottery and encourage young talent through its studio and education programme.
 With long-held strong links to the creative community, particularly in St Ives, we are delighted to continue backing this innovative scheme.